pruzko/hakuin/README.md

     <img width="150" src="https://raw.githubusercontent.com/pruzko/hakuin/main/logo.png">
 </p>

 Hakuin is a Blind SQL Injection (BSQLI) optimization and automation framework written in Python 3.
-It abstract away the inference logic and allows users to easily and efficiently extract databases (DB) from vulnerable web applications.
-To speed up the process, Hakuin utilizes a variety of optimization methods, such as pre-trained and adaptive language models, opportunistic guessing, parallelism and more.
+It abstracts away the inference logic and allows users to easily and efficiently extract databases (DB) from vulnerable web applications.
+To speed up the process, Hakuin utilizes a variety of optimization methods, including pre-trained and adaptive language models, opportunistic guessing, parallelism and more.

 Hakuin has been presented at esteemed academic and industrial conferences:
 - [BlackHat MEA, Riyadh](https://blackhatmea.com/session/hakuin-injecting-brain-blind-sql-injection), 2023